cjeng8771/offset_estimation/README.md

     ```
 3. Check the local host location to ensure the new data folder transfer was successful.

-## Offset Estimation
+## Offset Estimation with WATCH
-The local [Jupyter Notebook](https://github.com/cjeng8771/offset_estimation/blob/main/offset_estimation_full.ipynb) or the [Google Colab](https://colab.research.google.com/drive/1bkSyKZGTB1B9pD7VgXEPivuDBxjmpxRi?usp=sharing) will be used for Distributed Clock Time Offset Estimation.
+The local [Jupyter Notebook](https://github.com/cjeng8771/offset_estimation/blob/main/offset_estimation_jup.ipynb) or the [Google Colab](https://colab.research.google.com/drive/1bkSyKZGTB1B9pD7VgXEPivuDBxjmpxRi?usp=sharing) will be used for distributed clock time offset estimation using preamble cross-correlation with WATCH.

+If you prefer to use WATCH with the full-packet cross correlation method, please use either this local [Jupyter Notebook](https://github.com/cjeng8771/offset_estimation/blob/main/offset_estimation_jup_packet.ipynb) or this [Google Colab](https://colab.research.google.com/drive/1sRhMiZH8nQMn_-oQTBLeMdfvN6Kdn2VK?usp=sharing)

-### Setting up the Estimation Notebook
+### Setting up WATCH
 Choose either the local Jupyter Notebook or a copy of the Google Colab to conduct the estimation analysis.
   * Using the Jupyter Notebook will require forking the [repository](https://github.com/cjeng8771/offset_estimation/tree/main) or downloading all files locally.
 Ensure that the subfolder with collected data files is inside the same folder as the Jupyter Notebook.
-  * Using the Google Colab will require making a copy since the [linked notebook](https://colab.research.google.com/drive/1bkSyKZGTB1B9pD7VgXEPivuDBxjmpxRi?usp=sharing) is read only.
+  * Using the Google Colab will require making a copy since the above lined notebooks are read only.
 Ensure that the subfolder with collected data files is uploaded to the Colab Notebook.
-Instructions for uploading files and setting up the Google Colab environment are included in the Colab Notebook.
+Instructions for uploading files and setting up the Google Colab environment are included in the Colab Notebooks.
   * The data subfolder should, by default, have a name in this format: `Shout_meas_MM-DD-YYYY_HH-MM-SS` where MM-DD-YYYY is the date of collection and HH-MM-SS is the time of collection and contain the following files: `log`, `measurements.hdf5`, and `save_iq_w_tx_file.json`.

 ### Estimation Analysis
-The offset estimation notebooks uses the SHOUT data to:
+The WATCH notebooks use the SHOUT data to:
   * Plot the Power spectral density (PSD) for each link in the data set.
-  * Calculate the index offset from the beginning of the received packet to the index of highest correlation with the preamble (true beginning of transmitted packet) for each link.
+  * Calculate the index offset from the beginning of the received packet to the index of highest correlation with the preamble, in the preamble method, or the whole transmitted packet, in the full-packet method, for each link.
   * Calculate each link's signal to noise ratio (SNR).
   * Use the offset values to estimate the distributed clock time offset at each SHOUT receiver used in the experiment.
   * Analyze the least square error and root mean squared error (RMSE) for each link's estimation in comparison to the true calculated offsets.

-### Additional Notes to Understand the Offset Estimation Results
+### Additional Notes to Understand WATCH Results
 1. Because SHOUT collects TX/RX data from each link four times, there are four repetitions/trials (referred to as `repNum` in the code) for each link to provide more context for the estimation and inference.
-2. Running the Jupyter Notebook will create 8 files in its parent folder.
+2. Running the Jupyter Notebooks will create 8 files in the parent folder.
 Four files entitled `col_#.txt` and four files entitled `snr_#.txt`.
 These files hold the offset data and SNR data for each link, respectively, with the files numbered by `repNum`.